awsdocs/iam-user-guide/doc_source/introduction_identity-management.md

   If you are creating a mobile app or web\-based app that can let users identify themselves through an Internet identity provider like Login with Amazon, Facebook, Google, or any OpenID Connect \(OIDC\) compatible identity provider, the app can use federation to access AWS\.
 For more information, see [About Web Identity Federation](id_roles_providers_oidc.md)\.
 **Tip**
 To use identity federation with Internet identity providers, we recommend you use [Amazon Cognito](http://docs.aws.amazon.com/cognito/devguide/)\.

-The following diagram shows how a user can use IAM to get temporary AWS security credentials to access resources in your AWS account\.

-![\[Users who are already authenticated elsewhere can be federated into AWS without requiring an IAM user.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)![\[Users who are already authenticated elsewhere can be federated into AWS without requiring an IAM user.\]](http://docs.aws.amazon.com/IAM/latest/UserGuide/)